dwnmf/proxtract/README.md

 # Proxtract

-Proxtract is an interactive CLI for extracting readable project files into a single bundle that is easy to share with large language models.
+Proxtract is a Rich + prompt_toolkit powered CLI that extracts readable project files into a single bundle that is easy to share with large language models.

 ## Features
+- Instant console REPL with history + Tab completion via `prompt_toolkit`
-- Rich-powered TUI with colorized output, tables, and progress indicators
+- Rich panels, tables, and progress bars for clear status updates
-- Session state for configurable extraction settings
+- Shared configuration state between the REPL and the traditional `extract` subcommand
-- Command suite for quick extraction, configuration, and help
+- Optional persistence to `settings.toml` for quick reloads across sessions

 ## Installation